naninovel/docs/docs/en/api/index.md

 ## camera

-Modifies the main camera, changing offset, zoom level and rotation over time.
+Modifies the main camera, changing offset, zoom level, rotation and camera effects over time.
 Check [this video](https://youtu.be/zy28jaMss8w) for a quick demonstration of the command effect.

 <div class="config-table">